< 1925 1927>

 Probably the most distinctive Paige for 1926 was the collapsible top cabriolet roadster.
 Seats in the front and the rumble seat area were finished in Spanish leather with a decorative design embossed in the surface.
 It had interior hardwood trim with a unique inlaid design and nickel-plated bullet-type headlights.
 The doors were hinged at the rear and opened at the front.
 The belt-line that separated the two colors was not just a line along the side.
 Instead, it had a little zig-zag that gave the car some extra pizzazz.
 This car listed for $2,295.

-This new series had a 109 inch wheelbase, was powered by a smaller six-cylinder engine that produced 40 HP and had hydraulic four-wheel brakes.
+This new, smaller series had a 109 inch wheelbase, was powered by a smaller six-cylinder engine that produced 40 HP and had hydraulic four-wheel brakes.
 The sedans both had metal bodies built by Murray Body Corp. that featured reduced-size corner pillars, window frames, and door posts.
 Company publicity claimed the interiors were just a roomy as the larger Paige models.

 The deluxe sedan cost $100 more than the standard version.
 For that extra $100 the motorist got steel disc wheels, bumpers, a motometer, a nickel-plated radiator shell, and the more modern Paige-type roof that extended over the windshield as a permanent visor.
 It was still somewhat boxlike, but not a bad buy for the price.